General

 3. Undue Diligence

 Your company should take the move of data into the cloud seriously.
-As a third-party vendor, it’s crucial to proceed with due diligence when choosing a cloud service provider to ensure that your organization has full knowledge of the scope of work required to move to the cloud with success and efficiency.
+As a third-party vendor, it’s crucial to proceed with due diligence when choosing a cloud service provider to ensure that your organization has complete knowledge of the scope of work required to move to the cloud successfully and efficiently.

 However, organizations are unaware of the work needed to convert to using the cloud in many scenarios and often overlook the cloud service provider’s security procedure.
 Undue diligence in examining the security procedures of cloud service providers can put eCommerce companies at risk of any security lapses on the cloud service provider’s part.

-Another form of undue diligence can also be transitioning to the cloud quickly with companies failing to properly gauge and predict their service needs with a suitable cloud service provider.
+Another form of undue diligence can be transitioning to the cloud quickly, with companies needing to properly gauge and predict their service needs with a suitable provider.

-And so, to prevent this mistake, your company must be knowledgeable of any risks that can be linked with having a new direction that your company wants to put itself in.
-Your company must perform queries to understand the full scope of the current security practices and guidelines and data management.
+So, to prevent this mistake, your company must know of any risks linked to having a new direction it wants to put itself in.
+Your company must perform queries to understand the full scope of security practices, guidelines, and data management.

 4. Unsecured Application Programming Interfaces When Using The Cloud

-Application programming interfaces (API) are the primary tool used for the operation of the cloud system.
+Application programming interfaces (API) are the primary cloud system operation tool.
 This process includes use by the company’s employees from within and usage by consumers from the outside through products like mobile or web applications.
 External use is crucial because of all the data migration that enables the service, which, in turn, provides all kinds of analytics.

 • Security Misconfiguration